Grateful Dead Download Series Volume 1: Critical reception

 On AllMusic, Jesse Jarnow said, "Rivaling the spring of 1972 as the most-plundered season in the Grateful Dead's live catalog, the spring of 1977 found the Dead playing at their platonic best.
 It was during that period that the Dead struck what, for many, remains the perfect balance of tightness and energy of performance...
 The band's April 30th show at the Palladium – the first release in their downloads series, and the sixth extended release from the spring of 1977, including one box set – has an advantage on the much revered show recorded in Ithaca on May 8th: an actual open-ended jam.
-A 15-minute "Not Fade Away" veers into deep, melodic abstraction before languidly seguing into Garcia's heart-wrenching ballad "Stella Blue"."
+A 15-minute "Not Fade Away" veers into deep, melodic abstraction before languidly segueing into Garcia's heart-wrenching ballad "Stella Blue"."